BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 Parent Teacher Organization (PTO)

 The Parent Teacher Organization publishes a student directory each year with names, addresses, and phone numbers.
 Members receive a student directory prepared by volunteers.
-Parents and/or guardians will be notified before publication to provide the opportunity for updating changed information, or for removing a child from the list.
+Parents will be notified before publication to provide the opportunity for updating changed information, or for removing a child from the list.
 The Ray School never gives out this kind of information over the phone.

-Parents and/or guardians are encouraged to visit the school.
+Parents are encouraged to visit the school.
 Please make arrangements ahead of time and check in at the office when you arrive.
 An appointment is necessary to discuss your child’s progress or other matters with his/her teacher.

 Volunteers are an important part of our educational team.
-We encourage parents and/or guardians to experience for themselves the philosophy and environment of the school.
+We encourage parents to experience for themselves the philosophy and environment of the school.
 We also benefit from participation by older students, adults in the Hanover and Norwich community, and from Dartmouth College students.
-Call our Volunteer Coordinator, Kerry Artman (643-3431, ext.
-2124), about volunteer opportunities and ways in which you can share your special skills and knowledge with our students.
+Call our Volunteer Coordinator, Kerry Artman (643-3431, ext 2124), about volunteer opportunities and ways in which you can share your special skills and knowledge with our students.

 Volunteers involved in ongoing assistance will be named “Designated Volunteers” after background and criminal records check, in accordance with Policy IJOC and RSA 189:13-a.
 Volunteers also are required to sign a confidentiality statement.